Heath hen: Extinction

 Heath hens were one of the first bird species that Americans tried to save from extinction.
 As early as 1791, a bill "for the preservation of heath-hen and other game" was introduced in the New York State legislature.
 Some representatives misinterpreted the bill when it was read as an act to protect "Indians and other heathen."
-Although the legislation was passed, it turned out to be unenforceable.
+Although the legislation was passed, it turned out to be nearly impossible to enforce.

 Although the effort to save the heath hen from extinction was ultimately unsuccessful, it paved the way for conservation of other species.
 The establishment of the reserve on the open shrubland of what was then called the Great Plain in the Vineyard may have accelerated the heath hen's extinction.
 Fires were a normal part of the environment, but with the attempt to suppress fires instead of enforcing ecological succession with controlled burns, open habitat quality decreased and undergrowth accumulated until a normally limited fire would have disastrous consequences, as it did in 1916.
 Lack of awareness of the region's historical fire ecology also led the state legislature to require firebreaks when protecting the heath hen.

 Realizing the degradation that has affected the State Forest (and although it does hold some biodiversity, prevents it from being utilized to its full potential), reestablishment of the original shrubland/heath/woods mosaic and eventual introduction of the closely related greater prairie-chicken subspecies as an "umbrella species" that serves as an indicator of good habitat quality has been discussed since the late 1990s.

 There are also research projects aiming at the de-extinction of the heath hen using DNA from preserved cells as a basis for restructuring the DNA of greater prairie-chickens, particularly by American non-profit organization Revive & Restore.